-- Hold an educational session in a local community center or school.
-Talk openly and honestly about HIV/ AIDS prevention and treatment, while being sensitive to the people who are present. - Talk to your community or spiritual leaders to gain their support for HIV/AIDS prevention and ask them to consider talking about HIV throughout the community. - Hold a town hall meeting to discuss your community's risk for HIV. - Host a luncheon with community members, or sub-groups, to discuss HIV, STDs and other issues affecting the health and well-being of your community.
+- Host an educational session in a local community center or school.
+Talk openly and honestly about HIV/AIDS prevention, while being sensitive to the people who are present. - Talk to your community or spiritual leaders to gain their support for HIV/AIDS prevention and ask them to consider talking about HIV throughout the community. - Hold a town hall meeting to discuss your community's risk for HIV. - Disseminate copies of the National HIV/AIDS Strategy and facilitate discussions about how your community feels about this policy. - Host a luncheon with community members to discuss HIV, STIs and other issues affecting the health and wellbeing of your community.
 It's a great way to get ideas, guidance, and support. - Partner with your local AIDS service organization to hold an awareness day event that is Native specific.
-Examples of some past events include: health fairs, pow wows, sunrise ceremonies, memorials, honorings, art contests, sports tournaments, and motorcycle rides. - Write an editorial or article for the local newspaper on the state of HIV and HIV stigma in your community.
+Examples of some past events include: health fairs, pow wows, sunrise ceremonies, memorials, honorings, art contests, sport tournaments, and motorcycle rides. - Write an editorial or article for the local newspaper on the state of HIV and HIV stigma in your community. - Write a blog post about HIV in your community and invite others to comment.

-NATIONAL NATIVE HIV/AIDS AWARENESS DAY ACTIVITY SHEET
+NATIONAL NATIVE HIV/AIDS AWARENESS DAY WHAT CAN YOU DO TO RECOGNIZE NNHAAD